Prince Harry Teams Up With Oprah For New Series About Mental Health

 What an incredibly special surprise the grassroots led #globalsussexbabyshower was last Sunday!
 The Duke and Duchess of Sussex are immensely grateful for the outpouring of love and support in anticipation of the birth of their first child.
 In lieu of sending gifts, the couple have long planned to encourage members of the public to make donations to select charities for children and parents in need.
 If you already made a donation, the couple send you their greatest thanks.
 If you are thinking about it, they ask that you kindly consider the following organisations they’ve selected, which we will highlight here over the next few days: @thelunchboxfund @littlevillagehq @wellchild @baby2baby The Duke and Duchess remain appreciative for your warm wishes and kindness during this especially happy time in their lives!
 Thank you for sharing the love ❤️

-The royals Instagram page noted that the documentary series hopes to inspire viewers to have an honest conversation about their own challenges, and eventually move past their issues into a more productive and happier life.
+The royals Instagram page noted that the documentary series hopes to inspire viewers to have an honest conversation about their own challenges and eventually move past their issues into a more productive and happier life.

 View this post on Instagram